 But now that “irreconcilable differences” is recognized as a ground for divorce, you no longer have to “catch your spouse in the act” in order to end your marriage.
-Yet, adultery still plays a significant role in divorce.
+Even still, depending upon which state you live in, adultery can still play a significant role in divorce.

 The Effect of Adultery on Divorce

-With the advent of no-fault, seeking a divorce based upon adultery became less and less common.
+With the advent of no-fault divorce, seeking a divorce based upon adultery became less and less common.
 While scorned spouses still may get emotional satisfaction from filing divorce papers that publicly proclaim that their spouse cheated on them, there is little legal reason to pursue that kind of claim.

 Infidelity generally has no impact on custody, child support, or parenting time at all.
 The only time a spouse’s affair will affect the "kid issues" in divorce is when the affair itself directly affected the kids.

 Unless your spouse dragged your two year old into a brothel, your spouse’s infidelity probably didn't directly harm your kids.